citp/privacy-policy-historical/m/ma/maz/mazumamobile.com.md

-> *The following text is extracted and transformed from the mazumamobile.com privacy policy that was archived on 2012-05-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120504032352id_/http%3A//www.mazumamobile.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mazumamobile.com privacy policy that was archived on 2012-10-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121023201529id_/http%3A//www.mazumamobile.com/privacy.php) for the most accurate reproduction.*

 # Phone Recycling, Recycle Mobile - Mazuma Mobile

 ## Who we are

 In this privacy policy references to "we", "us" and "our" are to Mazuma Mobile.
 References to "our Website" or "the Website" are to www.mazumamobile.com.

+## Other Websites

+This privacy policy only covers this website.
+Any other websites which may be linked to by our website are subject to their own policy, which may differ from ours.

 ## What information we collect and how